-- (3) Sketch of the proposed cultivation site including the location of the canopy area, full cultivation site, access, existing structures on the lot of record, any water bodies and/or water courses, - (4) A statement as to which State license the applicant intends to submit an application. - (5) Responses to the following performance standards questions: - (i) Has the applicant applied to the CalCannabis Cultivation Licensing Division for a cultivation license if the application relates to an existing site? - (ii) Is the cultivation site located outside a floodplain? - (iii) Do all aspects of the project not require a grading permit? - (iv) Does the applicant have a legal, onsite source of water? - (v) Does the applicant agree to monitor water use and share the data with the County? - (vi) Does the applicant agree to make water source available to Cal Fire for firefighting? - (vii) Has the applicant conducted a cultural/archeological survey of the property? - (viii) Does the applicant agree to monitor energy use and share the data with the County? - (ix) Does the applicant agree to monitor vegetative waste generation and share the data with the County?
+- (2) Sketch of the proposed cultivation site including the location of the canopy area, full cultivation site, access, existing structures on the lot of record, any water bodies and/or water courses, - (3) A statement as to which State license the applicant intends to submit an application. - (4) Responses to the following performance standards questions: - (i) Has the applicant applied to the Cal Cannabis Cultivation Licensing Division for a cultivation license if the application relates to an existing site? - (ii) Is the cultivation site located outside a floodplain? - (iii) Do all aspects of the project not require a grading permit?
+How many cubic yards of soil is proposed for removal? - (iv) Does the applicant have a legal, onsite source of water? - (v) Does the applicant agree to monitor water use and share the data with the County? - (vi) Does the applicant agree to make water source available to Cal Fire for firefighting? - (vii) Has the applicant conducted a cultural/archeological survey of the property? - (viii) Does the applicant agree to monitor energy use and share the data with the County? - (ix) Does the applicant agree to monitor vegetative waste generation and share the data with the County? - (x) Does the applicant agree to monitor solid waste generation and share the data with the County?

-- (x) Does the applicant agree to monitor solid waste generation and share the data with the County? - (xi) Does the applicant agree to monitor water quality of storm water runoff and share the data with the County? - (xii) Any questions that the applicant may have regarding the permitting process or what is required for the submittal. - c.
+- (xi) Does the applicant agree to monitor water quality of storm water runoff and share the data with the County? - (xii) Any questions that the applicant may have regarding the permitting process or what is required for the submittal. - (xiii) Do you plan on using CO2 enhancement? - c.
 At the pre-application conference the Department will provide: - (1) A determination of the legal lot of record status or request additional information to make such determination.
 The lot of record where the cultivation site is located is required to be a legal lot of record. - (2) A determination of current compliance with Chapters 5, 13, 17, 21, 23, 26, 29 or 30 of the Lake County Code.
 Compliance with these chapters is required to submit an application. - (3) A determination of the performance standards score based on the response to the performance standards questions.
 A minimum score of 75% is required to submit an application. - (4) A response to the questions submitted with the pre-application conference application. - (5) An outline of the information required for the application. - d.
-Permit application supplemental information
+Permit application supplemental information numbers of valid licenses, from the department and other cannabis licensing authorities that the applicant already holds;